phantware/alx-higher_level_programming/0x02-python-import_modules/README.md

 5. Everything can be imported
    Write a program that imports the variable a from the file variable_load_5.py and prints its value.

+6. Build my own calculator!
+   Write a program that imports all functions from the file calculator_1.py and handles basic operations.
+7. Easy print
+   Write a program that prints #pythoniscool, followed by a new line, in the standard output.

+8. ByteCode -> Python #3
+   Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:

+9. Fast alphabet
+   Write a program that prints the alphabet in uppercase, followed by a new line.